Fasteroid/ph-prop-menu/README.md

 ## About

 Simple addons for Prop Hunt: Enhanced which allows you to choose any props from a map whenever you want!
-Current Version: **1.2**
+Current Version: **1.3**

-Fixes on 1.2:
+Fixes on 1.3:
-- Removed some uneeded net Messages
-- Added delay to prevent Model-Changing Spam
-- Limit can be checked both in client and server-side
-- Added CVars
+- Added Cvars for Room Checks and Notify Messages
-- Other Improvements
+- Removed 'PlayerSay' hook and replaced with F1 Help Menu (F1, PropChooser menu in PH:E)
+- Added checks to make sure player did not use any banned props after ConVar "pcr_enable_prop_ban" was changed.

 ### How it Works